-Walking and bicycling also provide an opportunity for communities to achieve larger goals such as attracting new businesses, increasing neighborhood safety, reducing traffic congestion and improving air quality.
+Active transportation, such as walking and bicycling, also provide an opportunity for communities to achieve larger goals such as attracting new businesses, increasing neighborhood safety, reducing traffic congestion and improving air quality.
 Moreover, there is growing interest in the role walking and bicycling play in public health.
 Improving walking and bicycling conditions helps everyone lead safe, active and healthy lives.
 Tennessee can be a great place for walking and bicycling.
 In addition to a mild climate, Tennessee has many of the ingredients that make walking and bicycling attractive for people of all ages and for all types of trips—commuting, shopping and recreation:

 - Small towns and urban neighborhoods